-Edward S. Harkness (B.A.
+Harkness (B.A.
 1897).
-Architecture critic Paul Goldberger tells us in Yale in New Haven: Architecture and Urbanism (Yale University, 2004) that Harkness, like many alumni of his generation, took pleasure in Yale's growing international reputation and stature but worried that as the University grew, the close bonds between students that had meant so much to him would diminish.
-In 1927 Harkness and his friend, philanthropist fellow Eli and architect James Gamble Rogers (B.A.
+Architecture critic Paul Goldberger tells us in Yale in New Haven: Architecture and Urbanism (Yale University, 2004) that Harkness, like many alumni of his generation, took pleasure in Yale's growing international reputation and stature but worried that as the University grew, the close bonds between students that had meant so much to fellow Eli and architect James Gamble Rogers (B.A.
 1889), made a "secret mission" to England to study Oxford and Cambridge universities' collegiate system.
 "The men came back convinced," writes Goldberger, that dividing the undergraduate body into a series of residential colleges "was the best route to preserving the network of Yale-inspired connections" that had been so important to them throughout their lives.
 In the fall of 1933 the first seven of the fourteen colleges opened.